extigy/2D-GP/README.md

 BCY = 1
 ```

-This should show you enough to work out how to use the parameters shown throughout this document.
+This should show you enough to work out how to use the parameters shown throught this document.